nuetzliches/spocr/docs/content/3.reference/json-procedures.md

 The code generator inspects the JSON flags and produces record structs and projectors that deserialize the SQL payload with `System.Text.Json`.

-- Each stored procedure outputs a single aggregate class (for example `UserListAsJsonResult`) that contains one `IReadOnlyList<T>` per result set.
+- Each stored procedure outputs a single aggregate class (for example `UserListAsJsonResult`) that contains one `IReadOnlyList<T>` per JSON result set.
+The typed helper (`ProcedureNameAsync`) is always emitted.
+- When the preview key `SPOCR_ENABLE_JSON_DUAL=1` is present, the generator adds raw helpers (`ProcedureNameRawAsync`) that return the JSON string exactly as produced by SQL.
+Preview helpers are additive—typed output remains available.
-- JSON result sets are deserialized through `JsonSupport.Options`, a shared `JsonSerializerOptions` instance that enables case-insensitive property binding, tolerates numbers stored as strings, and provides a lenient converter for string members.
+- JSON result sets use `JsonSupport.Options`, a shared `JsonSerializerOptions` instance that enables case-insensitive binding, tolerates numbers stored as strings, and provides lenient converters for nested payloads.
 - SQL is expected to return exactly one row per JSON result set.
 For arrays the row should contain a JSON array literal; for single objects use `WITHOUT_ARRAY_WRAPPER` so SpocR reads a single JSON object.
 - When SQL returns `NULL`, the list stays empty.
 Single-object payloads are skipped when deserialization returns `null`.